cramppet/clgen/README.md

 $ bash ./bootstrap.sh
 ```

-Finally, we must set up the shell environment for running bazel.
+Next, we must set up the shell environment for running bazel.
 The file `.env`
 is created by the configure process and must be sourced for every shell we want
 to use bazel with: